gabrielsoltz/metahub/README.md

 Your findings are combined under the ARN of the resource affected, ending in only one result or one non-compliant resource.

 You can now work in MetaHub with all these four findings together as if they were only one.
-For example, you can update these four Workflow Status findings using only one command, See [Updating Workflow Status](#updating-workflow-status)
+For example, you can update these four Workflow Status findings using only one command: See [Updating Workflow Status](#updating-workflow-status)

 # Context Module

-The **Context** module has the capability to retrieve information from the affected resources, affected accounts and other related resources which are connected.
-The context module has 5 main parts:
+The **Context** module has the capability to retrieve information from the affected resources, affected accounts, and other related resources that are connected.
+The context module has five main parts:

 You can follow this guide if you want to contribute to the Context module [guide](metachecks.md).